nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_encounter.md

   </tr>
 </table>

-Carries the consultation type as displayed by the system via the CodeableConcept <code>type.text</code> attribute.
+Carries the consultation type as displayed by the system.
+This may be a SNOMED CT code or free text.

-TO DO - rule a mapping to a SNOMED CT vocabulary in or out

 ### subject ###